JoelGMSec/Cloudtopolis/README.md

 ### Phase 2

-Access Google Colaboratory through the following link:
+Access Google Collaboratory through the following link:

 https://colab.research.google.com/github/JoelGMSec/Cloudtopolis/blob/master/Cloudtopolis.ipynb

-It is necessary to fill the fields in the "Requeriments" section with the data obtained in Google Cloud Shell and Hashtopolis.
+It is necessary to fill in the fields in the "Requeriments" section with the data obtained in Hashtopolis.

-For this, you can access to Hashtopolis directly from the following url:
+You can access Hashtopolis directly (provided it is running) from the following url:

 https://ssh.cloud.google.com/devshell/proxy?authuser=0&port=8000&environment_id=default

-Or through an SSH tunnel, following the instructions that appear after the execution of the first script.

-Finally, run the Colaboratory code until the agent is registered with Hashtopolis.
+Finally, execute the Collaboratory code until the agent appears registered in Hashtopolis.

-# Use
+# Usage

-After installation is complete, more agents can be added by repeating phase 2 as many times as desired.
+Once the installation is completed, more agents can be added by repeating phase 2 as many times as desired.
-For this, it is necessary to use 1 Google account for each instance of Colaboratory.
+To do this, it is necessary to use 1 Google account for each instance of the Collaboratory.
 It is not necessary to repeat phase 1 at any time, you can use your other accounts or those of your friends and colleagues.

 ```
-Now it is possible to select additional options!

-AllwaysP100 = If selected, the script will not run unless the assigned GPU is a TESLA P100
+Additional options:

+Kaonashi = Download Kaonashi dictionary.txt
+Kaonashi_WPA = Download Kaonashi_WPA100M.txt
+Rockyou = Download the rockyou.txt dictionary
-Kaonashi = Will download Kaonashi.txt dictionary and OneRuleToRuleThemAll rule
+OneRule = Will download the OneRuleToRuleThemAll rule

-Rockyou = Will download rockyou.txt dictionary
+VPS = Enable VPS mode, to connect to your own Hashtopolis server via SSH
+SshHost = Here you must enter the host or public IP of the VPS server
+SshPort = Here you must enter the SSH port of the VPS server
+SshUser = Here you must enter the user of the VPS server
+SshPass = Here you must enter the password of the VPS server

-To load them, it is only necessary to change "False" to "True" before starting the code from the notebook.
+To load them, it is only necessary to change "False" to "True" before starting the code of the notebook.
 By default, only Rockyou is selected to load at startup.
 ```

-The detailed guide for installation, use and advice is at the following link:
+The detailed guide of installation, use and advice can be found in the following link:

 https://darkbyte.net/cloudtopolis-rompiendo-hashes-en-la-nube-gratis